 Based on the book by Bryan Burrough and John Heylar, Barbarians at the Gate is about the leveraged buyout (LBO) of RJR Nabisco, led by its CEO, Ross Johnson.
 While LBOs (a way for a public company to go private) are no longer in vogue, they had quite a moment in the 1980s, and it’s useful for any investor or trader to understand.

 Suppose you’re looking to gain a more comprehensive understanding of LBOs and their impact on companies, employees, and shareholders.
-In that case, it may be worth reading the book, but if you’re looking for something a bit less of a time commitment (the book is 592 pages), the movie is both informative and enjoyable.
+It may be worth reading the book, but if you’re looking for something a bit less of a time commitment (the book is 592 pages), the movie is both informative and enjoyable.

 The China Hustle is about investors in the U.S. who want to take advantage of China’s massive growth.
 So Chinese companies, including many scam companies, found ways to bypass the typical stock exchange rules in the U.S. while still being listed on these exchanges.

 This documentary will keep you on the edge of your seat from the dramatic opening line to the disturbing “conclusion”.
-If you want a documentary that’s not just another take on historical events, but instead has an impact on the market today, you need to watch The China Hustle.
+If you want a documentary that’s not just another take on historical events but has an impact on the market today, you need to watch The China Hustle.

-If you want to become a successful trader or investor (as well as an educated person in any other subject), you’ll need to familiarize yourself with a variety of different opinions and perspectives.
+If you want to become a successful trader or investor (as well as an educated person in any other subject), you’ll need to familiarize yourself with various opinions and perspectives.
 Capitalism: A Love Story is a thought-provoking film that considers the implications of many aspects of capitalism not often addressed in other stock market films and books.

 This crime drama follows fictional hedge fund manager Robert Miller, played by Richard Gere.
 Miller is the classic rich scumbag – he has an affair, cooks his company’s books, and when he finds himself in a situation that could lead to his arrest, he covers up his involvement.

 Elizabeth Holmes became the youngest self-made female billionaire when she founded the biotech company, Theranos.
-She claimed Theranos had technology that could conduct hundreds of blood tests with only a finger-prick.
+She claimed Theranos had the technology to conduct hundreds of blood tests with only a finger prick.
 The only problem?
 It was a lie.

-Not surprisingly, the story of the years-long fraud has already led to multiple adaptations, including the New York Times bestseller, Bad Blood: Secrets and Lies in a Silicon Valley Startup, by John Carreyrou.
-There is also a film adaptation, starring Jennifer Lawrence, slated for release in 2021.
+Not surprisingly, the story of the years-long fraud has already led to multiple adaptations, including the New York Times bestseller Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou.
+A film adaptation starring Jennifer Lawrence is slated for release in 2021.
 Until that time, this documentary is a fascinating look at, among many other things, how a company built on a lie could be valued at $10 billion.

-Anyone who lived through the 2008 financial crisis will remember hearing the term “too big to fail” often used during that time.
+Anyone who lived through the 2008 financial crisis will remember hearing the term “too big to fail” often used.
 The too big to fail theory is that certain corporations, typically financial institutions, are so large and interconnected that allowing them to fall would have catastrophic consequences throughout the economy.
 The documentary film Too Big to Fail, based on the book of the same name by Andrew Ross Sorkin, won multiple awards, including three Golden Globe nominations.

 More and more trading occurs electronically, but pushing a button will never give traders the same adrenaline rush as a trading floor.